Optimizing Optimism: Up to 3.5x Faster zkVM Validity Proofs via Sparse Derivation: Kona: Optimism Fault Proof Program

 \subsection{ZK Validity Proof Programs}

 Building a zk-Optimism begins with the Kona program: given a range of L2 blocks, we check that the state transitions from a known-good root to the client’s claimed root.

 The \icode{L2OutputOracle} contract tracks the last agreed output root together with the last L2 block number and corresponding L1 origin (which anchors DA and deposits).
-In our setting, \icode{proposeOutputRoot} is extended to accept a \textsc{Groth16} proof so verification is trustless on L1.
+In our setting, \icode{proposeOutputRoot} is extended to accept a succinct zero-knowledge proof for trustless on-chain verification.
+We use Groth16~\cite{groth16}, a pairing-based SNARK scheme that produces constant-size proofs with efficient verification, as the proving system for our Optimism-based implementation.
+While other zk-SNARK schemes could be used without loss of generality, Groth16's balance of proof size and verification cost makes it well-suited for L1 settlement.

 The fault-proof system comprises two subprograms: \emph{range} and \emph{aggregate}.
 The \emph{range} program takes $(\textit{start}, \textit{end}, \textit{safe\_root}, \textit{claim\_root})$ and retrieves the necessary L1/L2 hints to validate the claimed transition.
 The \emph{aggregate} program verifies a sequence of range proofs for contiguity and computes the terminal root; it outputs a single \textsc{Groth16} proof submitted to \icode{L2OutputOracle} to authorize withdrawals against the verified output root.